osg-htc/technology/docs/release/cut-sw-release.md

 !!! note
     If there are failures, consult the release-manager before proceeding.

-### Step 3: Test the Pre-Release on the Madison ITB site

-Test the pre-release on the Madison ITB by following the [ITB pre-release testing instructions](../release/itb-testing.md).
-If you not local to Madison, consult the release manager for the designated person to do this testing.

 ### Step 4: Regenerate the build repositories

 To avoid 404 errors when retrieving packages, it's necessary to regenerate the build repositories.
 Run the following script from a machine with your koji-registered user certificate: